The question nobody has asked

 The trap

 The tester creates the hunger, then offers an exit that looks innocent – make bread, feed yourself, what could be wrong with that? – but the exit is the violation.
-Feeding yourself defies the authority that imposed the fast.
 It does exactly what the Hebrews did: demand provision on your own terms instead of accepting the tester's terms.

 The trap is the hunger itself.
-The tester engineered the conditions and then offered a way out that leads straight to disobedience.
+The tester engineered the conditions and then offered a way out that leads straight to disqualification.
 It looks like permission.
-It isn't – it's a trap designed to violate Yhwh's Law.
+It isn't – it's a trap designed to violate both Yhwh's Law and the covenant proceeding that the Law requires.

 The response